 2.375% with 0.00% points

 Points are another form of fees a potential borrower pays in addition to standard mortgage financing fees ($3,636.50 in the example above).
 Consider the point system as a VARIABLE COST where the larger the mortgage, the higher the cost or the higher the credit.

 Let's say the mortgage I'm looking to refinance is $1,000,000.
-The cost to refinance the mortgage based on various points.
+Let's look at the cost to refinance the mortgage based on various points.

-2.25% = $1,000,000 X 0.375% points = $3,750.
+- 2.25% = $1,000,000 X 0.375% points = $3,750.
 Total cost = $3,750 + $3,636.50 (standard mortgage fees) = $7,386.50

 - 2.375% = $1,000,000 X 0.0% points = $0.
 Total cost = $0 + $3,636.50 = $3,636.50 <– what I've elected.

-2.5% = $1,000,000 X -0.375% points = -$3,750.
+- 2.5% = $1,000,000 X -0.375% points = -$3,750.
 Total cost = -$3,750 + $3,636.50 = -$113.50 <– I might change my mind and go this route in the end.